damianham/builder/README.md

 ```
 #### define the output destinations relative to where you run the rake command

 @builders = {
-  RailsBuilder => './mywebapp',
+  RailsBuilder => {:output => './mywebapp', :namespace => 'mynamespace' },
-  AngularRailsBuilder => './mywebapp/app/assets/javascripts'
+  AngularRailsBuilder => {:output => './mywebapp/app/assets/javascripts',
+    :namespace => 'mynamespace'}
 }
 ```

-and run the rake commands in the workspace directory with the builder_config.rb file in the workspace directory
+and run the rake commands in the workspace directory with the builder_config.rb file in the workspace directory.
+The namespace option will place the artifacts in a subfolder with that namespace and it should be the same value for both Angular and Rails generators

 #### define any tables to ignore
 ```